-If you have ever purchased a vehicle that was abandoned, you are fully aware of the challenges that lay ahead of you when you attempt to apply for title.
-We at GetNewTitle.com title vehicles every day that were abandoned, and then sold for restoration or parts.
-Here are some quick tips to help clear up the red tape and better prepare you for whats to come.
+If you have ever purchased a vehicle that was abandoned, you are fully aware of the challenges that lay ahead of you when you attempt to apply for a title.
+At GetNewTitle.com, we title vehicles every day that were abandoned, then sold for restoration or parts.
+Here are some quick tips to help clear up the red tape and better prepare you for what’s to come.

 The DMV in your state is going to want the last titled owner of the vehicle.
-So if the seller only has a bill of sale, then you will need to submit a formal request to the state using an “Information request Form”.
+If the seller only has a bill of sale, then you will need to submit a formal request to the state using an “Information Request Form.”
 Once that information is received, you will be required to send a certified letter to the past titled owner asking them for their help in getting you a copy of the title.

-In most cases of abandoned vehicles, the owner is not around or is not willing to help.
-So make sure the certified letter has a return receipt.
-So if the letter comes back, unopened, then you have proof that you sent it.
-Your state will want to see that you have attempted to contact the past owner before they issue you a title.
+In most cases of abandoned vehicles, the owner is not around or willing to help.
+Make sure the certified letter has a return receipt.
+If the letter comes back, unopened, then you have proof that you sent it.
+Your state will want to see that you have attempted to contact the past owner before issuing you a title.